[Skip to content]

 If it happens that a file has an open editor, this editor will be updated, not the actual file.
 You have to save the editor first, to see the physical file updated.

 Jalopy displays all runtime messages in its own dockable window.
 Messages are shown in a tree control, with each branch containing the messages for a specific file, and individual messages displayed as leafs.
-File messages display the number of leaves and the warning and error count.
+Grouping nodes display the number of leaves and the warning and error count.

 The message types are differentiated with icons and by color: Errors are red with an error icon, warnings are shown in blue and display a warning sign, informational messages are black and carry a file icon and debugging messages are black and prepended by a bug icon.